 The program of study is a key differentiation from other federally funded fellowships and includes courses in science & engineering, mathematics/statistics, computer science, and high-performance computing.
-Krell staff and the CSGF steering committee closely track a student's progress through all phases of their individual program of study.
-Although the program of study requires students to take additional courses beyond those required to satisfy their doctoral requirements, the 2022 longitudinal study [1] reports that alumni find that taking courses outside of their degree field enhances their ability to perform interdisciplinary research.
-For example, one alum stated [1]: "The program of study is one of the most underrated features of the CSGF... this is a fellowship that makes you take classes outside of your main field, and one such class was quantum computing, which probably was one of the earliest classes that was offered in the field.
-Now I do a lot of research on quantum computation and other forms of computation...
-The fact that I took a course in alternative computing, like quantum computing, early on was very formative and enabled me to do a lot of other types of computing research that I do now.
+A student's progress evolving and completing this program of study is closely tracked by Krell staff and the CSGF steering committee.
+Although this program of study requires students to take courses in addition to those required to satisfy their doctoral requirements, the 2022 longitudinal study [R1] shows that alumni expressed that taking courses outside of their degree field enhanced their ability to perform interdisciplinary research.
+For example, one alumni stated [R1]: "The program of study is one of the most underrated features of the CSGF... this is a fellowship that makes you take classes outside of your main field, and one such class was quantum computing, which probably was one of the earliest classes that was offered in the field.
+Now I do a lot of research on quantum computing, like quantum computing, early on was very formative and enabled me to do a lot of other types of computing research that I do now.
 That's been very key for my research."

 The 12-week practicum at a DOE Laboratory is intended as a broadening experience, where a Fellow performs research in an area distinct from their current thesis topic.
-In many cases, the practicum has furthered the growth of students as independent researchers.
+Students expand their network and experience by performing a practicum at a Laboratory for which they do not have an existing connection.
+In many cases this has furthered the growth of students as independent researchers.
 Over the course of the CSGF program, a growing number of students have performed an additional practicum, often at a second Laboratory.
 The 2022 longitudinal study noted significant student satisfaction along many fronts with the practicum.
-As indicated in Figure 4-1 of [1], over 68% of students were satisfied with support received from their practicum supervisor and Laboratory staff along a broad array of criteria, including generating ideas about research, direction during practicum research, obtaining access to specialized equipment for research, gaining a better understanding of continued opportunities for collaboration, increased awareness of professional development opportunities, expanding career networks, and finding employment opportunities.
+As indicated in Figure 4-1 of [R1], over 68% of students were satisfied with support received from their practicum supervisor and Laboratory staff along a broad array of criteria, including Generating ideas about research; Direction during practicum research; obtaining specialized equipment for research as needed; gaining a better understanding of continued opportunities for collaboration; networking; finding professional development opportunities; and finding job opportunities and openings.

-The CSGF Annual Program Review brings together students (and their academic advisors) to share research (through presentations, poster sessions, and casual conversation), network with other students, alumni scientists (from Labs, industry, and academia) and Federal program managers, and provide professional development activities.
-The 2022 longitudinal study [1] notes that an overwhelming majority of students reported significant benefits from the program review in facilitating interaction with researchers in other fields, intellectual stimulation and exchange, and insight into current and/or future big picture problems.
+The CSGF Annual Program Review brings together students (and their academic advisors), to share research (through presentations, poster sessions, and casual conversation); network with other students and alumni, scientists (from Labs, industry, and academia), and Federal program managers; and professional development activities, The 2022 longitudinal study [R1] notes that an overwhelming majority of students reported significant benefits from the program review in facilitating interaction with researchers in other fields, intellectual stimulation and exchange, and insight into current and/or future big picture problems.
 Other key benefits were in terms of professional development and networking.
-For example, the 2024 program review included elements such as:
+For example, the 2024 program review, included elements such as

-- A focused gathering of the incoming cohort of students - A pre-reception aimed at making connections among students and attendees - A lunch & civics talk - A showcase of all DOE labs for learning about individual DOE labs, practicum shopping, employment, etc. - A professional development workshop - A science communication panel - Additional programming curated/facilitated by and for students and alumni.
+- A focused gathering of the incoming cohort of students; - A pre-reception aimed at making connections among students and attendees; - A Lunch & Civics talk; - A showcase of all DOE labs for practicum shopping, employment, etc.; - A Professional Development workshop; - A Science Communication panel; and - Additional programming curated/facilitated by and for students and alumni.

-The 2022 longitudinal study [1] also noted that recent cohorts were far more likely to find that aspects of the program review were useful in obtaining employment and developing mentoring relationships.
+The 2O22 longitudinal study [R1] also noted that more recent cohorts were far more likely to find (very) useful aspects of the program review were obtaining employment and developing mentoring relationships.